Managing Recruitment Marketing pages

 This tab will only be visible for pages where the kind is set to "Regular Page".

-To add a job description block or a job application call to action block to this page, you must associate a job with the page.
+To add a job description block or a job application call-to-action block to this page, you must associate a job with the page.
 To do this, search for the job in the text box below and save changes.

 Attribution

-Any name/value pairs entered into this tab will be appended to job apply urls.
+Any name/value pairs entered into this tab will be appended to job apply URLs.
 This allows source attribution values to be sent to the ATS when a job application call to action is completed.

 Publishing a page